Document

 Exemption under Section 54

-Exceptions under Section 54
+Restrictions/Conditions under Section 54

 Exemption under Section 54F

-Exceptions under Section 54F
+Restrictions/Conditions under Section 54F

-Sell your house or stocks and invest in bonds
+Sell your House or Stocks and Invest in Bonds.

 Exemption under Section 54EC

-Exceptions under Section 54EC
+Restrictions/Conditions under Section 54EC

 Deposit in Capital Gain Deposit Account Scheme